LorisFriedel/best-time-to-meet-gcal/README.md

 ### Requirements for Mailing Lists

-1. **Google Workspace**: Mailing list resolution requires access to Google Workspace Admin Directory API
-2. **Permissions**: Your Google account needs permission to read group members:
-   - For Google Workspace domains: Request "Groups Reader" role from your admin
-   - OAuth consent screen must include the directory scopes listed above
+**⚠️ ALL of the following are REQUIRED - missing any one will cause mailing lists to fail:**

+1. **Google Workspace Account**: Personal Gmail accounts cannot read Google Groups membership
-3. **APIs Enabled**: Both Calendar API and Admin SDK API must be enabled in Google Cloud Console
+2. **Admin SDK API Enabled**: Must be enabled in Google Cloud Console (in addition to Calendar API)
-4. **Token Update**: If you previously authenticated without directory scopes, delete `token.json` and re-authenticate
+3. **OAuth Directory Scopes**: OAuth consent screen must include:
+   - `admin.directory.group.member.readonly`
+   - `admin.directory.group.readonly`
+4. **Google Workspace Admin Permissions**: Your account must have "Groups Reader" role (OAuth scopes alone are NOT sufficient)
+5. **Fresh Authentication**: Delete `token.json` and re-authenticate after adding scopes/permissions

+**Note on Large Groups**: Groups with 200+ members are automatically handled via batching, but you still need all the above permissions to read the group members first.

 ## Tips for Best Results